orenbenkiki/elixir-graphviz/README.md

   values, but this module just allows you to emit anything you want without any regard to whether GraphViz will accept them or not.

+* No formatting: Attributes are expected to be printable (that is, allowed inside `\#{...}`.
+There is no automatic `"` added around attribute values so it is the caller's responsibility to do any form of quoting needed (e.g., if a label contains spaces, the caller needs to use `inspect("Foo Bar")` as the label instead of simply `"Foo Bar"`.
+Likewise, if a style should be `"round,filled"` then the caller needs to use `inspect("round,filled")` instead of, say, a nice `[ :round, :filled ]`.
+  The only upside to this is that setting a label to a simple `<...html...>` "just works".
+That, and the fact that all attributes are printed exactly the same without any complex special confusing rules.
+Again, this is hopefully less of an issue for a code-generated diagram.

 * Addition only: You can add elements to the graph but you can't take them out.
 Mercifully it is at least possible to update elements after they have been added.